ddkhen11/Mesh2SMPL/README.md

 ## Usage

 After you have completed all the necessary setup for Mesh2SMPL, follow the instructions in [docs/run.md](docs/run.md) to run this program.
+[This video](https://youtu.be/nS_rY6gBBZc) also provides an accompanying guide for the run instructions.

 ## Citation